-(b) Lobby the feds to ban diesel-powered pick-up trucks/private vehicles - they are only purchased to benefit personal budgets; (c) Lobby the councils of pollution-sensitive municipalities to do what everyone else has done in the Lower Mainland - i.e. ban burning of garbage and fall leaves etc.
+(b) Lobby the feds to ban diesel-powered pick-up trucks/private vehicles - they are only purchased to benefit personal budgets;

+(c) Lobby the councils of pollution-sensitive municipalities to do what everyone else has done in the Lower Mainland - i.e. ban burning of ! garbage and fall leaves etc.

 (d) Most of all, lobby TransLink, GVRD and the Province to put a stop to the SkyTrain folly.
-I have lost count of the number of times I have written the message: "Until we put a stop to ! building more of this land-based fast-ferry, all we do is pour good money after bad down the Glen Clark/Bombardier black hole and we'll never be able to afford a good transit system.
+I have lost count of the number of times I have written the message: "Until we put a stop to building more of this land-based fast-ferry, all we do is pour good money after bad down the Glen Clark/Bombardier black hole and we'll never be able to afford a good transit system.

-(e) Find out, if you will, Clr.
-Crist why it is that the new Liberal Government, which is so keen on WasteBustering, core reviews and cutting costs, is saying absolutely nothing about SkyTrain.
+(e) Find out, if you will Clr.
+Crist, why it is that the new Liberal Government, which is so keen on WasteBustering, core reviews and cutting costs, is saying absolutely nothing about SkyTrain.
 In the Auditor-General's August report, he made gentle references to 'some conflicts and over-lapping duties' and to SkyTrain.
 What our Coalition wanted from him was a hard-hitting, Denis Desautel-type, report.
 We didn't get it.
-Instead, he handed TransLink/GVRD Chair Puil a plum to whine out at every damn meeting he attends...."We don't want to do this, but what can we do?
+Instead, he h! anded GVRD and TransLink Chair Puil a plum to whine out at every darn meeting he attends...."We don't want to do this [shrug] but what can we do?
 We're in this state because the Province reneged on its agreement to help us collect the levy."
 Balderdash!!
-We're in this state because of SkyTrain capital, operating, and de! bt-servicing costs and because of wilful mismanagement on the part of TransLink.
+We're in this state because of SkyTrain capital, operating, and debt-servicing costs and because of wilful mismanagement on the part of TransLink.
 The NDP knew that, and that's why they got rid of it onto the Region.
-Premier Campbell even told Mr. Puil that.
+Premier Campbell even told Mr. Puil, 'Don't sign it, it's a bad deal.'
 TransLink is not a brand-new, feeling its way organization, as the A-G states.
-It's the incompetent, unelected and unaccountable BC Transit mess with a new name and the same old problems being made even worse - with the tacit acceptance of regional politicians.
+It's the incompetent, unelected and unaccountable BC Transit mess with a new name and the same old problems being made even worse - with the tacit acceptance of regional politicians who, for the most part, discuss everything but the real problem.
+You may not be an admirer of West Vancouver Council, but at least they have TransLink's n! umber - "You began this thing without having aclue where you were going to get the money, and that's a disaster!
+If people thought the fast ferries were a fiasco, this is going to be ten times worse" said Clr Allan Williams to ex-CEO Ken Dobell [who now earns a quarter million dollars as Premier Campbell's Deputy].
+From our perspective, it's just too bad the other councils don't give West Van more support!

 Clr.
-Crist car drivers and other taxpayers in this Region are sick and tired of being made the scapegoats for incompetent decisions being made by unaccountable bureaucrats who don't know what the heck a good transit system should look like, and by the politicians who depend on them because they don't know either.
+Crist car drivers and other taxpayers in this Region are sick and tired of being made the scapegoats for incompetent decisions being made by unelected, unaccountable bureaucrats who don't know what the heck a good transit system should look like, and by the politicians who depend on them because they don't know either.